 Another important consideration is whether or not you refused to submit to any chemical testing.
 The prosecution may attempt to paint your refusal as an attempt to hide evidence.
 A knowledgeable Sacramento DUI defense attorney must be able to show that you had legitimate reasons for refusing to submit to testing.

 Whatever the strategy may be, having an experienced Sacramento DUI attorney on your side is vital if you want to fight your DUI charges.
-Call Param Pabla today to schedule a free initial consultation.
+Call Param Pabla today to schedule an initial consultation.